 On the flipside, the higher equities exposure also leads to higher returns with Core Growth having a 13.2% five-year annualised return compared to Core Defensive’s 6.1%.

-On top of the Smart Beta methodology, Syfe has included China ETFs into the equity component of the Syfe Core portfolios.
-These include iShares MSCI China ETF (MCHI) and KraneShares CSI China Internet ETF (KWEB).
+For the geographical tilt towards China, this includes iShares MSCI China ETF (MCHI) and KraneShares CSI China Internet ETF (KWEB).
 In line with greater exposure to Chinese stocks, Core portfolios have a greater geographical allocation to China.
 For example, Core Growth has a 14% allocation to China while Core Balanced has a 7% allocation.

 Mix And Match The Various Syfe Portfolios To Suit Our Preference